September 28, 2021 | Alumni

 “The whole Toronto PPE Portraits team extends our huge thanks to the alumni and affinity partners”

 “And it’s really helped us expand and grow the initiative,” says Ramendra.
-“We’re now trying to expand into long-term care homes and more rural communities, where delivery costs get higher.
-This extremely generous support is helping us work on that.”
+With the generous support of the affinity partners, they have been able to expand the project into more distant sites, where delivery costs get higher.

 “When we all have masks and shields and other barriers in the hospital, it makes it easier to see the patients as their illness rather than building a proper connection with them,” says Gregory.
 “This project foregrounds the importance of compassion, and remembering that behind those illnesses there is a real person.
 It reinforces that personal connections between health-care workers and patients are at the centre of medicine.”